> Louis Killen > Songs > Buy Broom Besoms

 Buy Broom Besoms, obviously having it origin as a broom-hawker’s song, was a well-known tune in Burns’s time.
 Apparently Burns did little more with the words than report them.

-Isla Cameron sang Buy Broom Besoms in 1960 on her and Ewan MacColl's Topic album Still I Love Him.
+Isla Cameron sang Buy Broom Besoms in 1960 on her and Ewan MacColl’s Topic album of traditional love songs, Still I Love Him.
 A.L.
 Lloyd noted:

 The moorlands behind the lively black town of Newcastle are covered in broom, and broom-cutting has been an important occupation thereabouts for centuries.
 Once the broom was used for sweeping floors (the name of the household implement comes from the name of the shrub) but nowadays it has special uses in steel tolling mills.
 This song derives from the old street cry of the Newcastle broom sellers.
 It was a favourite piece of the notorious street fiddler of a hundred and fifty years ago, Blind Willie Purvis.
 Some believe that Blind Willie made the song.